 Astronomy has always been a fascination.
 When I was in Grade 4 - and I'm old enough that that was the final year of the one-room schools where I live - the teacher invited me up to the front to teach a series of lessons on astronomy during science period.

-The telescope ignited my inner nine-year-old fascination with, well, fascination.
+But the telescope ignited my inner nine-year-old fascination with, well, fascination.
 My first Holy Fuck moment was the first time I slewed around to the Orion Nebula.
 There have been plenty since.

 Beyond a few attempts at shooting the moon with my cell phone - which were not entirely unsuccessful, I have no real interest in astrophotography.